hashicorp/terraform-provider-azurerm/website/docs/r/container_app.html.markdown

 A `secret` block supports the following:

 * `identity` - (Optional) The identity to use for accessing the Key Vault secret reference.
-This can either be the Resource ID of a User Assigned Identity, or 'System' for the System Assigned Identity.
+This can either be the Resource ID of a User Assigned Identity, or `System` for the System Assigned Identity.

 !> **Note:** `identity` must be used together with `key_vault_secret_id`